Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 Watering and Fertilizing

 Watering: Provide 1-2 inches of water per week during the growing season, more during fruit development and hot weather.
-Drip irrigation or soaker hoses are ideal — they keep foliage dry (reducing disease) and deliver water directly to the root zone.
-Rainwater is slightly acidic and preferred over tap water, which in many areas is alkaline.
+Drip irrigation or soaker hoses are ideal, they keep foliage dry (reducing disease) and deliver water directly to the root zone.
+Rainwater is slightly acidic and preferred over tap water, which in many municipal systems is treated to be neutral or slightly alkaline (pH 7.0–8.5).
+Over time, repeated alkaline irrigation can slowly raise soil pH even in well-acidified beds.
+If rainwater collection is an option, it is the best long-term choice for blueberries.

 Don’t over-fertilize.
 Blueberries are not heavy feeders compared to most fruit crops.
 Too much fertilizer (especially nitrogen) causes excessive leafy growth at the expense of fruit, and can burn the sensitive root system.